aviaviavi/toodles/README.md

 $ docker run -it -v $(pwd):/repo -p 9001:9001 aviaviavi/toodles
 ```

-Just mount your project into the container's `/repo` and direct a port of your choice to the container's `9001`.
+Just mount your project into the container's `/repo` and direct a port of your
+choice to the container's `9001`.

+### Building Toodles

+Toodles builds with stack [stack](https://docs.haskellstack.org).
+Just a `stack
+build` should do it.
+If you'd like to build toodles without cloning the source,
+you can have stack build toodles with `stack install --resolver=lts-12.14`!

+#### Building with Docker

 For convenience this repository also provides a `Dockerfile` to automatically
 build toodles.